TechSecCTF/writeups/googlectf2017/rubik/README.md

 This is an example of a [space-time tradeoff](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff) which allows us to turn a $O(n^2)$ time and $O(1)$ space algorithm into a $O(n)$ time and $O(n)$ space algorithm.

 The Rust libraries used by the provided code don't seem to actually exist, so we needed to implement the protocol and the attack ourselves.
-We wrote some [python code] (meet_middle.py#L5) that applied the `U`, `L'`, `x'`, and `y` moves to a cube state and carried out the attack.
+We wrote some [python code](meet_middle.py#L5) that applied the `U`, `L'`, `x'`, and `y` moves to a cube state and carried out the attack.

 Interestingly, while the attack always worked on the service's public key, it never seemed to work on the admin's public key.
 Since our attack tries literally all possible $X^a Y^b$ states, this suggests that the admin's public key isn't a Rubik's Cube permutation of the specified form.